ashut0sh75/AR-Filter-app/README.md

 **Note - In this app the devlopers can only contribute in the android part of the app if any user want to contribute in filter part that project is on this <a href="https://github.com/ashut0sh75/ARfilter-2">link.</a>**

+**This project is eagerly waiting for excited contributers who wants to contribute.
+The contributer must follow some set of rules which needs to be followed while contributing.**

+### Please Star this repository while contributing, if you like this project.

+## Rules need to be followed

+ **Step 1.** Contributer must create an issue describing the area he wants to contribute in.
+Contributer need to give a detailed explanation about it.<br>
+**Step 2.**  After the issue has been created, he needs to wait until the task is assigned to him.
+Once the the issue is assigned to him, he can start working on it.<br>
+**Step 3.** After working on the task contributer needs to generate a pull request.
+After the pull request has been generated, contributer must wait for the response.<br>